 Social Work Month Learning Series

-The Social Work Month Learning series was a collaborative endeavor led by the Social Work programs at the University of North Dakota and Bemidji State University to commemorate Social Work Month 2024, which had the theme – Empowering Social Workers.
+The Social Work Month Learning series is a collaborative endeavor led by the Social Work programs at the University of North Dakota and Bemidji State University to commemorate Social Work Month 2025, which has the theme – Social Work: Compassion + Action.

 About the Social Work Month Learning Series